How much is your car worth?

 Both the Mazda 6 and the CLA have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, height adjustable front shoulder belts, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights and rearview cameras.

-For its top level performance in all IIHS frontal, side, rear impact and roof-crush tests, and with its optional front crash prevention system, the Insurance Institute for Highway Safety grants the Mazda 6 the rating of “Top Pick” for 2017, a rating granted to only 169 vehicles tested by the IIHS.
-The CLA has not been fully tested, yet.
+For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, its standard vehicle-to-vehicle front crash prevention system, its standard vehicle-to-pedestrian front crash prevention system, and its standard headlight’s “Good” rating, the Insurance Institute for Highway Safety grants the Mazda 6 its highest rating: “Top Pick Plus” for 2020, a rating granted to only 30 vehicles tested by the IIHS.
+The CLA is not even a standard “Top Pick.”

 Mazda’s powertrain warranty covers the 6 1 year and 10,000 miles longer than Mercedes covers the CLA.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 5 years or 60,000 miles.
 Coverage on the CLA ends after only 4 years or 50,000 miles.

-There are over 52 percent more Mazda dealers than there are Mercedes dealers, which makes it much easier should you ever need service under the 6’s warranty.
+There are over 45 percent more Mazda dealers than there are Mercedes dealers, which makes it easier should you ever need service under the 6’s warranty.

-From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Mazda vehicles are more reliable than Mercedes vehicles.
-Consumer Reports ranks Mazda third in reliability.
-Mercedes is ranked 17th.
+From surveys of all its subscribers, Consumer Reports’ December 2019 Auto Issue reports that Mazda vehicles are more reliable than Mercedes vehicles.
+Consumer Reports ranks Mazda second in reliability.
+Mercedes is ranked 21st.

 The Mazda 6 Grand Touring/Signature’s standard 2.5 turbo 4-cylinder produces 42 more horsepower (250 vs. 208) and 52 lbs.-ft. more torque (310 vs. 258) than the CLA’s 2.0 turbo 4-cylinder.